 The hepatic lobule.
 The numbers 1, 2, and 3 indicate the three functional zones based on relative oxygen supply, 1 being the highest.

 Reproduced with permission from Sease JM, Timm EG, Stragand JJ.
 Portal hypertension and cirrhosis.
 In: DiPiro JT, Talbert RL, Yee GC, Matzke GR, Wells BG, Posey LM, eds.
 Pharmacotherapy: A Pathophysiologic Approach.
 7th ed.
 New York, NY: McGraw-Hill; 2008:633-649.

 Abnormal liver enzyme levels may signal liver damage.4 Both acute and chronic liver injury lead to increases in serum concentrations of aspartate aminotransferase (AST) and alanine aminotransferase (ALT).
 ALT elevation is more specific for liver damage than AST elevation as AST is also present in the heart, skeletal muscle, kidneys, brain, and red blood cells.
-Marked elevations ...
+Marked elevations (greater than ...